 The day after

 As the saying goes, what goes up must come down again - and the same rule applies to wedding decorations the next day.
-No matter how fuzzy your head is from the night before, flash your best smile, pop on a playlist you and the other bridesmaids love and get to work.
-After all, many hands make light work and the bride will really appreciate help tidying up her venue.
+No matter how fuzzy your head is from the night before, flash your best smile, pop on a playlist you and the rest of the bridal party will love and get to work.
+After all, many hands make light work and the couple will really appreciate help tidying up the venue.